 Northwest African American Museum

-Next to Jimi Hendrix Park is the former Colman School serving the community from 1909 to 1985.
+Next to Jimi Hendrix Park is the former Charles Colman School which served the community from 1909 to 1985.
 For its cultural and architectural significance and prominence, the city of Seattle designated the Colman School as an official historic landmark in August 2005.